open-edge-insights/eii-tools/TimeSeriesProfiler/README.md

 3. Set the required output stream/streams and appropriate stream config in [config.json](config.json) file.

-4. If using TimeSeriesProfiler in IPC mode, make sure to set required permissions to socket file created in `EIS_INSTALL_PATH`
+4. If using TimeSeriesProfiler in IPC mode, make sure to set required permissions to socket file created in `EII_INSTALL_PATH`

     ```sh
-        sudo chmod -R 777 /opt/intel/eis/sockets
+        sudo chmod -R 777 /opt/intel/eii/sockets
     ```
     > **NOTE**: This step is required everytime publisher is restarted in IPC mode.
     > Caution: This step will make the streams insecure.
 Please do not do it on a production machine.

-5. Refer [provision/README.md](../../README.md) to provision, build and run the tool along with the EIS time-series recipe/stack.
+5. Refer [provision/README.md](../../README.md) to provision, build and run the tool along with the EII time-series recipe/stack.

 6. Run the following command to see the logs: